I have to have a Colonoscopy….. Now what?

 This overview of a colonoscopy procedure will give you a basic understanding of how it is performed, how it can help you, and what side effects you might experience.
 As you read this information, make note of any questions or concerns you have.
 Give us a call and we will answer all your questions and concerns as you prepare for your colonoscopy.

-To learn more about having your Colonoscopy at Digestive Health Specialists click here.
+To learn more about having your Colonoscopy at Digestive Health Specialists, P.A. click here.

 How do I prepare for a colonoscopy?
 Your gastroenterologist will give you detailed information to ensure that your colon is clean, providing the best view of your lining and potential disease.
 DHS instructions can be found here.

 Should I continue my current medications?
 Yes, most medications can be continued as usual, but some medications can interfere with the preparation or the examination.
 Inform your doctor about medications you’re taking, particularly aspirin products, arthritis medications, anticoagulants (blood thinners), insulin or iron products.
-Also, be sure to mention allergies you have to medications.
-Alert your doctor if you require antibiotics prior to dental procedures, because you might need antibiotics before a colonoscopy as well.
+Also, be sure to mention the allergies you have to medications.

 What if the colonoscopy shows something abnormal?
 If your doctor thinks an area needs further evaluation, he or she might pass an instrument through the colonoscope to obtain a biopsy (a sample of the colon lining) to be analyzed.
 Biopsies are used to identify many conditions, and your doctor might order one even if he or she doesn’t suspect cancer.
 If colonoscopy is being performed to identify sites of bleeding, your doctor might control the bleeding through the colonoscope by injecting medications or by coagulation (sealing off bleeding vessels with heat treatment).
 Your doctor might also find polyps during colonoscopy, and he or she will most likely remove them during the examination.
 These procedures don’t usually cause any pain.